cgwhouse/bootstrap/README.md

 3. Setup eix via the wiki
 4. depclean, reboot
 5. Clone bootstrap repo
-6. Run bootstrap-gentoo.sh, follow instructions
+6. Run gentoo.sh, follow instructions

 ### TODO

 - all the ones that can be installed normally / without configs should be in their own big routine that cycles through package names
 - add vdagent guest package if VM detected in InstallCoreUtilities
-- rename main scripts for easier tab complete / reruns
 - bookmark places to check for updated versions
-- when ulauncher and plank?